 The impact of this year’s events has rippled through society in every imaginable way.
 However, as this glorious spring re-awakens, coinciding with new legislation from the Government, there is perhaps the start of a more positive outlook for our communities.

 Everyone here sincerely hopes that the devastating impacts of this virus have been minimal for you, but we are, of course, mindful of the suffering people have had to endure.
 As we applaud the NHS and key worker heroes every Thursday evening, we also remember those who have been less fortunate, and those who have lost loved ones at this time.

 No doubt, like you, our whole staff team here are keen to get back on site to enjoy Harewood’s wonderful Grounds, Gardens and the Bird Garden at this beautiful time of year.
-Last week, the government set out when that may be possible and the team here have been working hard to define plans for a phased, safe and considered opening of the site once more.
+The government set out when that may be possible and the team here have been working hard to define plans for a phased, safe and considered opening of the site once more.

 Harewood is a ticketed site, and as such, the earliest we are able to open our Grounds and Gardens is in the third phase of the Government’s plans.
-The Prime Minister indicated that this would be the first full week of July at the earliest.
 Your safety and the safety and welfare of our team is paramount, and as such you will notice many measures put in place on site to enable our safe re-opening.

 Social distancing will need to be maintained in all areas.
 This may mean that we have to restrict the number of Members and visitors we can give access to high footfall areas such as the Bird Garden, or indeed the whole site itself.
 You will notice perspex screening in places where face-to-face interaction may be necessary and queuing measures will be in place in many areas.